 Whale watching excursion from Punta Cana on your own

-Alternatively, if you have a car rental in Punta Cana, you can head up to Miches respectively Sabana de la Mar and take the whale-watching boat directly from there.
-You not only have a much quicker transfer, you mostly also don’t have the stop at Cayo Levantado which means that this is the perfect option if you’re looking for whale-watching just as a half-day excursion.
+Alternatively, if you have a rental car in Punta Cana, you can head up to Miches respectively Sabana de la Mar and take the boat directly from there.
+You not only have a much quicker transfer, you mostly also don’t have the stop at Cayo Levantado which means that this is the perfect option if you’re looking just for a half-day excursion.

 Whale watching from Samaná (Dominican Republic)